anoshandrews/ChestX-Pneumonia-CNN/README.md

 This project leverages the power of Convolutional Neural Networks (CNNs) to automate and enhance the detection of pneumonia from chest X-ray images.
 By training a deep learning model on a vast dataset of chest X-rays, this system aims to provide a highly accurate and efficient tool for assisting in the early diagnosis of pneumonia.

+NB: This is not deployed as a Docker container, as Streamlit Cloud does not support Docker containers; here it is deployed in Streamlit Cloud without Docker.
+However, instructions to run the Docker container and the Dockerfile have been provided in the repository.

 ## Live Demo

 Experience the ChestX-Pneumonia-CNN live application here: